-Figure 3: Transmission DIC optical microscopy of cross section view (x-z plane) of femtosecond laserirradiated fused silica at pulse energy level of 30 μJ with various scanning speeds
+Fig. 3 Transmission DIC optical microscopy of cross section view (x-z plane) of femtosecond laser-irradiated fused silica (beam diameter of 1.5 $\mu$ m, pulse energy of 30 $\mu$ J, and rep rate of 1 kHz)

-Figures 4 and 5 show the feature heights, widths, and aspect ratios (height/width) as a function of laser pulse energy and laser scanning speed respectively.
-For higher laser pulse energies, the temperature in the focal volume is higher, and when it is conducted to the surrounding area, the affected region which experiences the melting temperature is bigger in both directions as shown in Fig. 4.
+Figures 4 and 5 show the feature heights, widths, and aspect ratios (height/width) as a function of laser pulse energy and laser scanning speed, respectively.
+The feature heights and widths are, respectively, defined from the longest and the widest portions of both regular and irregular features.
+For higher laser pulse energies, the temperature in the focal volume is higher, and when it is conducted to the surrounding area, the affected region, which experiences the temperature above the softening point is bigger in both directions, as shown in Fig. 4.
 On the other hand, the higher the speed, the less time there is for heat to accumulate inside the focal volume.
-As a result, the temperature is lower, and the affected region is smaller both in height and width as shown in Fig. 5.
-At same laser scanning speed, 0.04 mm/s, the aspect ratios are more-or-less constant with the laser pulse energy in the range of this study as shown in Fig. 4.
-This suggests that since each area of the material is processed for the same amount of time and there is no change in the focal volume ratio, the percentage increase in size in each direction due to different pulse energies is about the same.
-However, the aspect ratios are decreased when the laser scanning speed is decreased as shown in Fig. 5.
-Since the temperature gradients between the focal volume and the surrounding material in the axial and lateral directions are different due to the Gaussian ellipsoidal shape of the focal volume, Heat flux will be greater and strongly conducts in the lateral direction.
+As a result, the temperature is lower, and the affected region is smaller both in height and width, as shown in Fig. 5.
+At same laser scanning speed, 0.04 mm/s, the aspect ratios are more-or-less constant with the laser pulse energy in the range of this study, as shown in Fig. 4.
+This suggests that since each area of the material is processed for the same amount of time and there is no change in the focal volume ratio, the percentage of increasing in size in each direction due to different pulse energies is about the same.
+However, from Fig. 5, the aspect ratios are decreased when the laser scanning speed is decreased, as similarly observed by Vukelic et al. [17].
+Since the temperature gradients between the focal volume and the surrounding material in the axial and lateral directions are different due to the Gaussian ellipsoidal shape of the focal volume, heat flux will be greater and strongly conducts in the lateral direction.
 Thus, the percentage of increasing size in this direction is higher than another direction as a function of time, resulting in the decreased aspect ratios.

-Figure 4: Feature height, width, and height/width ratio (affected area as shown in Fig. 2) of the experimental feature morphology of femtosecond laser-irradiated fused silica at different pulse energy levels but same scanning speed of 0.04 mm/s.
+Fig. 4 Height, width, and height/width ratio of the feature (affected area as shown in Fig. 2) in femtosecond laser-irradiated fused silica at different pulse energy levels but same scanning speed of 0.04 mm/s.
 Error bars denote standard deviation.

-Figure 5: Feature height, width and height/width ratio (affected area as shown in Fig. 3) of the experimental feature morphology of femtosecond laser-irradiated fused silica at pulse energy level of 30 $\mu$ J with various scanning speeds.
+Fig. 5 Height, width, and height/width ratio of the feature (affected area as shown in Fig. 3) in femtosecond laser-irradiated fused silica at pulse energy level of 30 $\mu$ J with various scanning speeds.
 Error bars denote standard deviation.